Klocman/Bulk-Crap-Uninstaller/docs/THIRD_PARTY_LICENSES.md

 # Third-Party Open Source Software Licenses

-OpenUninstall Pro is licensed under the Apache License, Version 2.0.
+EBUninstaller Pro is licensed under the Apache License, Version 2.0.
 It incorporates and depends on the following open-source software libraries:

 ---